 The idea for Movember is two-fold: celebrate the hair often lost by cancer patients during treatment, and donate the money normally spent on shaving supplies to cancer prevention organizations.

 But as nice as it is to forego this particular grooming practice for 30 days, cancer prevention is serious business, and, since men are less likely than women to seek medical help early on, raising awareness about early detection is a priority.

 The top 3 cancers in men are prostate cancer, lung cancer and colorectal cancer, in that order.
 Unfortunately, prostate and colorectal cancers often don’t present symptoms until the later stages, and lung cancer can have early symptoms like headaches, coughing and hoarseness, that don’t seem indicative of a major illness.
 It’s only if the symptoms are prolonged and worsen over time that men are alerted to a bigger problem, so it’s important to pay attention to health changes and discuss them with your healthcare practitioner at regular check-ups.

-In addition, knowing your risk factors and practicing preventative measures can go a long way in keeping you from becoming one of the more than one million people who will be diagnosed with cancer in 2018.
+In addition, knowing your risk factors and practicing preventative measures can go a long way in keeping you from becoming one of the more than 1.8 million people who will be diagnosed with cancer in 2020.